ui-router/angular-hybrid/README.md

 The minimal example of `@uirouter/angular-hybrid` can be found here: https://github.com/ui-router/angular-hybrid/tree/master/example

 A full fledged sample application example can be found here: https://github.com/ui-router/sample-app-angular-hybrid

+# UpgradeAdapter vs UpgradeModule

+Version 2.0.0 of `@uirouter/angular-hybrid` only supports `UpgradeAdapter`, which works fine but is no longer in development.
+Version 3+0.0+ of `@uirouter/angular-hybrid` will support only `UpgradeModule` from `@angular/upgrade/static`, which is what the Angular team actively supports for hybrid mode.
+Because we  are dropping support for `UpgradeAdapter`, current users will have to switch to `UpgradeModule`.